OJ/gobuster/README.md

 You can supply pattern files that will be applied to every word from the wordlist.
 Just place the string `{GOBUSTER}` in it and this will be replaced with the word.
 This feature is also handy in s3 mode to pre- or postfix certain patterns.
+When supplying patterns, words from the wordlist will not be tried by themselves.
+If you wish to have patterns and plain words from the wordlist, place `{GOBUSTER}` on a line by itself in the pattern file.

 **Caution:** Using a big pattern file can cause a lot of request as every pattern is applied to every word in the wordlist.